200 hour Yoga Teacher Training

 2 people private room (one king bed) : 5245$

 This course is for you if you want to:

-Come feel the music on this sacred journey into ancient arts and explore the divine intricacies of yoga in its many forms, combining science with the path of the heart and cultivating self-love and happiness in a teacher training deeply devoted to spiritual growth.
+Come feel the music on this sacred journey into ancient arts and explore the alchemical process of yoga in its many forms, combining science with the path of the heart and cultivating self-love in a 200 hour yoga teacher training devoted to spiritual growth.
 You will deepen your ability to be centered, present in life, and engaged with the world so that you can better spread mindful movement and inspire wellness through your love of sharing yoga.
 We look forward to welcoming you as part of our community.